Slavus54/towns-api/README.md

 Open REST API about european towns and context of them: old cathedrals.

-You can find any of 300 towns with rapidly search of *centum.js* library.
+You can use geocoding data for more than 400 european towns.

 ### Technologies